Royal-Navy/design-system/packages/docs-site/src/library/pages/components/pagination.md

 Multiple sub-components of the Pagination component have many different states.
 The Page Action buttons have `default`, `hover`, and `active` states, whereas the Prev/Next buttons have default and hover.

 ### Hierarchy & Placement
 The Pagination component should be placed above and below a table or list and aligned to the right-hand side.
 Do not nest the Pagination component.
-If another level is required direct the user to a new page.
+If another level is required, direct the user to a new page.

 </Tab>